-Tentative schedule available at the time of syllabus publication, course content might need to be modified.
+Tentative schedule available at the time of syllabus publication.
+Due to availability of potential guest speakers, course content might need to be modified.
 The instructor will inform the students of any changes to topic and readings.

 See schedule below and on Canvas for the most up to date schedule!